-Two of Canada’s biggest cannabis retailers, Edmonton, Alberta-based High Tide and Toronto’s Fire & Flower, reported small losses in their latest respective quarters.
+Two of Canada’s biggest cannabis retailers, Calgary, Alberta-based High Tide and Toronto’s Fire & Flower, reported small losses in their latest respective quarters.

 However, one retailer is feeling the pinch from competitors more than the other.